 19-Month-Old Not Sleeping at Night

 There are two common sleep troubles parents can have with 19-month-olds: One is that they don't seem to want to go to bed at bedtime.
-This is because everything mom and dad are doing seems much more fun than sleeping.
+This is because everything Mom and Dad are doing seems much more fun than sleeping.
 But your tot does need to snooze (and you need the quiet time too), so make sure to stick to the same calming bedtime routine—and start it at the same time each night.

-The other common predicament is that she's waking up during the night, either calling for you or coming into your bedroom.
-To prevent this, it's important your child learns to fall asleep on her own, without special soothers or a parent to cuddle with.
+The other common predicament is that they're waking up during the night, either calling for you or coming into your bedroom.
+To prevent this, it's important your child learns to fall asleep on their own, without special soothers or a parent to cuddle with.
 That way, when she wakes in the middle of the night, she'll know how to put herself back to sleep without needing your help.

 Night Terrors in 19-Month-Olds